-The Eyes on Earth data shows that China changed how it managed water levels in 2012, increasing the amount of water it restricted and reducing river levels by 1-2 meters below previous years.
+The Eyes on Earth data shows that China changed how it managed water levels in 2012, increasing the amount of water it restricted.

 The massive new dam first came online in late 2012.
 Filling a reservoir half the size of the Chesapeake Bay, it is the largest single dam in China’s cascade.

-The data shows that more water was consistently held back during the monsoon season in particular.
+The data shows that more water was consistently held back during the wet seasons.

 The drought had significant impact: Today some highly populated portions of Vietnam’s Mekong Delta have completely lost access to fresh water.
-Seventeen provinces along the river declared drought disasters.
+In 2019 and 2020, seventeen provinces along the river declared drought disasters.
 Food production dropped significantly in Thailand and Vietnam.

-An unusually high level of rain and snowmelt occurred in China’s portion of the upper basin during the traditional monsoon season.
+Higher to normal levels of rain and snowmelt occurred in much of China’s portion of the upper basin during the traditional monsoon season.

 Dams Driving the 2019-2020 Mekong Drought